mako-framework/docs/06_security/03_encryption_and_signing.md

 $encrypted = $encrypter->encrypt('Hello, world!');
 ```

 The `decrypt` method is used to decrypt your data.
-It will return FALSE if it's unable to decrypt your data.
+It will return `false` if it's unable to decrypt your data.

 ```
 $decrypted = $encrypter->decrypt('Hello, world!');